dminischetti/dminischetti.github.io/content/posts/minimalist-desk-setup-productivity-2025.md

 Your desk doesn’t need to be inspirational.
 It needs to be operational.

 Minimalism isn’t about having less—it’s about making space for what actually matters.
-For me, that’s focus, sanity, and just enough structure to stop me from falling into a YouTube rabbit hole at 9:03 a.m.
+For me, that’s focus, sanity, and just enough structure to stop me from falling into a YouTube rabbit hole.

 Build your setup like you’re designing a spacecraft: no fluff, just function—with a little bit of style and a sense of humor.